Cyanobacteria: Biotechnology

 The unicellular cyanobacterium Synechocystis sp.
 PCC6803 was the third prokaryote and first photosynthetic organism whose genome was completely sequenced.
 It continues to be an important model organism.
-Cyanothece ATCC 51142 is an important diazotrophic model organism.
-The smallest genomes have been found in Prochlorococcus spp.
+Crocosphaera subtropica ATCC 51142 is an important diazotrophic model organism.
+The smallest genomes of a photosynthetic organism have been found in Prochlorococcus spp.
 (1.7 Mb) and the largest in Nostoc punctiforme (9 Mb).
 Those of Calothrix spp. are estimated at 12–15 Mb, as large as yeast.

 Recent research has suggested the potential application of cyanobacteria to the generation of renewable energy by directly converting sunlight into electricity.
 Internal photosynthetic pathways can be coupled to chemical mediators that transfer electrons to external electrodes.
 In the shorter term, efforts are underway to commercialize algae-based fuels such as diesel, gasoline, and jet fuel.
 Cyanobacteria have been also engineered to produce ethanol and experiments have shown that when one or two CBB genes are being over expressed, the yield can be even higher.

 Cyanobacteria may possess the ability to produce substances that could one day serve as anti-inflammatory agents and combat bacterial infections in humans.
 Cyanobacteria's photosynthetic output of sugar and oxygen has been demonstrated to have therapeutic value in rats with heart attacks.
 While cyanobacteria can naturally produce various secondary metabolites, they can serve as advantageous hosts for plant-derived metabolites production owing to biotechnological advances in systems biology and synthetic biology.

 Spirulina's extracted blue color is used as a natural food coloring.

 Researchers from several space agencies argue that cyanobacteria could be used for producing goods for human consumption in future crewed outposts on Mars, by transforming materials available on this planet.

 Human nutrition

-Some cyanobacteria are sold as food, notably Arthrospira platensis (Spirulina) and others (Aphanizomenon flos-aquae).
+Some cyanobacteria are sold as food, notably Arthrospira platensis (Spirulina), Aphanizomenon flos-aquae (Klamath Lake AFA), and others.

 Some microalgae contain substances of high biological value, such as polyunsaturated fatty acids, amino acids, proteins, pigments, antioxidants, vitamins, and minerals.
 Edible blue-green algae reduce the production of pro-inflammatory cytokines by inhibiting NF-κB pathway in macrophages and splenocytes.
 Sulfate polysaccharides exhibit immunomodulatory, antitumor, antithrombotic, anticoagulant, anti-mutagenic, anti-inflammatory, antimicrobial, and even antiviral activity against HIV, herpes, and hepatitis.